afragen/git-updater/README.md

 ![Remote Install of Plugin Tab](./assets/screenshot-2.png)

+## Error Messages

+GitHub Updater now reports a small error message on certain pages in the dashboard.
+The error codes are HTTP status codes.
+Most often the code will be either 403 or 401.

+### 403 - Unauthorized Access

+#### GitHub
+* usually this means that you have reached GitHub API's rate limit of 60 hits per hour.
+This is just informative and will go away in less than an hour
+* a private GitHub repo without an Access Token designated in the Settings.

+### 401 - Incorrect Authentication

+#### Bitbucket
+* incorrect Bitbucket user/pass, no `read` access to private Bitbucket repo
+* private Bitbucket repo not checked in Settings

+#### GitHub
+* using a GitHub Access Token for a public repo
+* an incorrect Access Token for a private GitHub repo.

 ## Extras

 [szepeviktor](https://github.com/szepeviktor) has created an add-on plugin to GitHub Updater that identifies all plugins with an icon in the plugin view for GitHub or Bitbucket depending upon where they get updates.
 It's very clever.